Vyral/christal-johnson/_posts/2025-12-18-join-be-a-blessing-foundation-s-first-annual-fundraising-gala.md

 This gala is our largest fundraiser of the year, and every ticket purchased and every donation made directly support the foundation’s work. **All contributions, including tickets, are tax-deductible**, making this a meaningful option for those looking to make a year-end charitable contribution while having a direct impact on families and children in need.

 **Attendance is encouraged, but it is not the only way to help.** Purchasing a ticket even if you cannot attend still supports the mission, and inviting friends, family members, coworkers, or neighbors helps extend our reach.
-The more people who get involved, the more quickly and effectively we can respond when needs arise.<br><br>[**Click here**](https://beablessingdmv.org/gala-2026){: target="_blank" rel="noopener"} to purchase your tickets today!
+The more people who get involved, the more quickly and effectively we can respond when needs arise.

 **This event also carries special meaning, as it coincides with Allen’s 50th birthday.** His wish is simple and sincere.
 He wants to give back to the community that has supported him for so many years, and this gala is a way to celebrate that milestone while focusing on something far greater than one person.